oomek/attractplus/Readme.md

 # <img src="https://github.com/oomek/attractplus/blob/master/resources/images/Logo.png?raw=true" width="40" align="left"> Attract-Mode Plus Frontend

 > -  Attract-Mode Plus is a fork of [Attract-Mode](https://github.com/mickelson/attract) with various community improvements and fixes.
+> -  New releases can be found on the [Releases](https://github.com/oomek/attractplus/releases) page.
-> -  The latest binaries can be found in [Actions](https://github.com/oomek/attractplus/actions) tab (you have to be logged into Github to see the binaries).
+> -  Work-in-progress binaries can be found in the [Actions](https://github.com/oomek/attractplus/actions) tab (requires login).
-> -  The differences in scripting can be found in [Layouts.md](./Layouts.md) file.
+> -  The Layout Coding Reference can be found in the [Layouts.md](./Layouts.md) file.
+> -  Features unique to Attract-Mode Plus are marked with a 🔶 symbol.
-> -  Feel free to join our [Discord Server](https://discord.gg/86bB9dD).
+> -  Join our [Discord](https://discord.gg/86bB9dD) Server and share your creations.

 ## Contents